hollowdll/hakjdb/docs/kvdbserver.md

 Meaning of fields:

 - `debug_enabled`: Specifies if debug mode is enabled.
 If enabled, debug messages are logged.
 Can be true or false.
+- `default_db`: The name of the default database that is created at server startup.
 - `port`: Server's TCP/IP port.
 Ranges from 1 to 65535.

 # Environment variables